 Inhalation Therapy and Devices

-Inhalation therapy is often the most effective and safest long-term solution for managing cat asthma.
+Inhalation devices are the safest and most convenient way to administer medications for cat asthma.
 Devices like the AeroKat Inhaler are designed specifically for cats, allowing medication to be delivered efficiently to the lungs.
-Cats may require some time to adjust to using an inhaler, but most adapt well with patience and positive reinforcement.

 Reducing your cat’s exposure to asthma triggers is crucial for reducing the frequency and risk of asthma attacks.
 It’s all about creating a safe and clean space for your cat.
 Here are some tips you can follow:

-Switch to a Low Dust Cat Litter
+Switch to a Low-Dust Cat Litter

 Use Air Purifiers